diazrenata/ldats2020/overview.md

 I am now thinking of LDATS as a tool for detecting & describing temporal structure in timeseries of community composition.
-Community composition may be relatively static over time, or might shift gradually or rapidly between two or more states.
+Community composition may be relatively static over time, or might shift gradually or rapidly between two or more transient states.
 A major challenge in detecting, let alone explaining or predicting, such shifts relates to the high dimensionality of most community data.
 The researcher has to choose whether to focus on a few abundant or apparent species, use a dimensionality reduction algorithm, or use a distance metric - neither of which approaches is inherently suited to temporal community data.
 LDATS accomplishes dimensionality reduction and temporal analysis, and (now) optimizes the dimensionality reduction to facilitate accurate, but parsimonious, description of specifically temporal dynamics.

 ## Applied to BBS

-Applied to a large number of communities sampled with consistent methodology (BBS), LDATS can tell us:
+We take a macroecological approach to detecting and describing shifts between community states for North American bird communities over the past 40 years.
+We ask:

-  - How common it is to have a) relatively little temporal structure, meaning static or temporally randomish dynamics, b) multiple states for the community over time
+1. How common it is to have a) relatively little temporal structure, meaning static or temporally randomish dynamics, or b) transitions between multiple states?
-  - How many states is common
-  - Potentially, how rapidly we tend to see these transitions occurring
+2. (Potentially) Do these transitions tend to occur rapidly or gradually?
-  - If, as with Portal, we see periods of change coinciding with periods of low abundance
+3. Do transitions - in particular rapid ones - coincide with periods of overall low abundance?
-  - If there are patterns at regional or national scale in a) how many states occur and b) when the transitions occurred
-      - e.g. has New England been static but the Southeast changed a bunch of times
-      - or, was there a period of ubiuitous change from 1990-1995

 Beyond the scope here, this method could also be useful combined with other data streams & community-specific hypotheses to ask:

   - Which species are responsible for the change
   - What endogenous or exogenous factors coincide with periods of change
+      - environmental shifts; key species crashing out; etc
+  - If there are regional or national patterns in if or when transitions occur
+      - e.g. New England is static but there are multiple states for communities from the Southwest
+      - or, communities nationwide underwent a shift between 1990-95

 # Technical details